| Title: | A Control Systems Toolbox |

 an LTI system object of |

-class containing zero, pole and gain matrices.
+Returns a list object of zpk class containing zero, pole and gain matrices.
 For multivariable systems,

 the zeros of each system is listed as a column in the zeros matrix, the poles are listed as a column-vector as well as the